yonch/collector/testing-plan.md

 - Capture collector logs to verify health summaries and drop warnings.

 CI Integration
-- Add a CI job that provisions a KIND cluster (v0.27.0+), installs the Helm chart with local storage, runs workload, gathers Parquet files, and performs schema/row assertions (e.g., via a small Rust or Python checker step).
+- Add a CI job to test-ebpf-collector.yaml that provisions a K3s using our setup-k3s action, installs the Helm chart with local storage, runs workload, gathers Parquet files, and performs schema/row assertions (e.g., via a small Rust or Python checker step).
 - Gate E2E behind a label or nightly schedule due to kernel and privilege requirements; keep L0 hermetic handler tests in the default PR workflow.

 Risks & Mitigations
 - Hardware/kernel feature dependency: skip E2E when resctrl is unavailable; rely on hermetic L2.
-- NRI absent on some runners: use KIND ≥ v0.27.0 to ensure containerd 2.x with NRI.
+- NRI absent on some runners: use K3s with default k8s version (which will pick a recent version) to ensure containerd 2.x with NRI.
 - Flaky timing in async tests: prefer deterministic waiting on channels over sleeps; bound with generous timeouts.

 Success Criteria